 The Central Intelligence Agency and the Federal Bureau of Investigation are perhaps two of the most well-known U.S federal agencies in the world.
-With the rising mainstream popularity and fictional depictions of both the agencies, it is now more crucial to understand the fundamental differences between the CIA and the FBI.
+With the growing mainstream popularity and fictional depictions of both agencies, it is now more crucial than ever to understand the fundamental differences between the CIA and the FBI.

 The two federal agencies have entirely different responsibilities, goals, and authority.
-While the CIA is a foreign intelligence agency, which collects information related to U.S national security and policy, the FBI is a federal law enforcement agency tasked with investigating federal crimes and enforcing laws.
+While the CIA is a foreign intelligence agency that collects information related to US national security and policy, the FBI is a federal law enforcement agency tasked with investigating federal crimes and enforcing laws.

-In other words, they are both concerned with the security of the United States but operate in entirely different areas or fields.
+In other words, they are both concerned with the security of the United States but operate in entirely different areas.

-Below, we have provided a comprehensive analysis of how the two agencies are different based on organizational structure, missions and objectives, budget, and training.
+Below, we have provided a comprehensive analysis of how the two agencies differ in organizational structure, missions and objectives, budget, and training.

 The Central Intelligence Agency as an Organization